toel-kamanda34/python-p3-dsa-using-data-structures/README.md

 ## Building Custom Data Structures

-To get a sense of what the general process of building data structures is like, let's build out our very own version of the `Array` data structure in Python.
+To get a sense of what the general process of building data structures is like, let's build out our very own version of the `list` data structure in Python.
 As a reminder, every data structure we make needs a way to do the following things:

 - Store **collections of values**